mainsail-crew/docs/docs/mainsailos/faq/serial-mcu-connection.md

 ---
 html_title: Serial MCU Connection (UART) - MainsailOS
 description: >-
-  Connect your printer's MCU to a Raspberry Pi via UART serial on MainsailOS.
-UART is pre-configured and ready to use with /dev/serial0.
+  Connect your printer's MCU to your SBC via UART serial on MainsailOS.
+UART is pre-configured and ready to use on supported boards.
 social:
   cards_layout_options:
     title: Serial MCU Connection (UART)